ocupop/dartlang.org/src/_pages/tools/index.md

 ## Command-line tools

-One tool that you'll likely use for Dart development is the `pub` tool.
+One tool that you'll use for Dart development is the `pub` tool.
 Pub, Dart's package manager, provides a number of commands for creating, installing, updating, and publishing Dart packages.